 Lateral integration is an alternative term for horizontal integration, defining an enterprise pursuing a diversification strategy which is in different production stages and industries under a uniform management in the economy.
+Lateral integration takes place when two businesses integrate that have related goods but they do not compete directly with each other.
 Lateral integration refers to the combination of firms producing related but not competitive products.

-The Hong Kong Telephone Co., Ltd. combined with the cable and wireless (HK) Co., Ltd. and formed the Hong Kong Telecommunications Ltd. in 1988.
+Lateral integration or Horizontal integration in marketing is much more common than lateral integration or horizontal integration in production.
+The Hong Kong Telephone Co., Ltd. combined with the cable and wireless (HK) Co., Ltd. and formed the Hong Kong Telecommunications Ltd.

+Organizations vary in terms of their needs for integration, and emphasis on complex lateral integration mechanisms is needed only when the requirements for integration are significant.
 Lateral integration also occurs when the firms that combine provide different products but these products still have some common feature.

 Same industry, but different stages = lateral integration

-Investments in natural resources = vertical integration
+Investments in natural resources =

-Horizontal integration is a strategy used by a business or corporation that seeks to sell a type of product in numerous markets.
+Lateral or horizontal integration is a strategy used by a business or corporation that seeks to sell a type of product in numerous markets.
 To get this market coverage, several small subsidiary companies are created.
 Each markets the product to a different market segment or to a different geographical area.
 This is sometimes referred to as the horizontal integration of marketing.

 Lateral or horizontal integration of production exists when a firm has plants in several locations producing similar products.
 Where the products of both firms are similar, it is a merger of competitors.
 Where all producers of a good or service in a market merge, it is the creation of a monopoly.
 If there are only a few competitors, it is termed an oligopoly.